 AI, Infrastructures and Sustainability

-Why are we rapidly expanding AI infrastructures?
-What is the social and environmental impact of rapidly expanding AI infrastructures?
-Who benefits from the AI–hype and who bears the costs?
+AI infrastructures are rapidly expanding.
+This event explores the social and environmental impacts of surging data centres.
+Who benefits from the AI hype and who bears the costs?
 How do metaphors used to describe technology restrict our understanding of these questions?

 Speakers